 If you have questions about your specific situation, please reach out to your co-op advisor.

-Despite the pandemic, more than 21,000 students have secured co-op work terms over the past year (fall 2020, winter 2021 and spring 2021).
+Despite the pandemic, more than 23,000 students have secured co-op work terms in 2021.

 Strong relationships with our global network of 7,100 employers and alumni have helped us to find more opportunities in organizations that already hire students as well as with new employers.

 Please visit the work term updates due to COVID-19 webpage for more details about how the co-op process and requirements have been altered to help make it easier for you to hire top talent from Waterloo.